 It can take up to a year to see the final results of fat-transfer buttock augmentation, because the fat needs time to be completely absorbed.
 The results of buttock augmentation using fat transfer are often more natural-looking than those from implants, but a downside of the fat-transfer method is that the body reabsorbs part of the fat over time, so some of the initial fullness is lost.
 According to the American Society of Plastic Surgeons, patients tend to retain 60 to 80 percent of fat that has been transferred.

-After buttock augmentation with fat transfer or implants, a compression garment must be worn for 2 to 3 weeks.
+After buttock augmentation Fairfield County patients must wear a compression garment for 2 to 3 weeks.
 For at least 2 weeks, patients should not sit directly on the buttocks; placing a pillow beneath the back of the legs to raise the buttocks and keep pressure off them is required.
 Sleeping facedown or on the side is also recommended.
 Patients typically experience pain/discomfort, bruising and swelling after the procedure.
 Implant patients typically go back to work in 2 or 3 weeks, but may not be able to resume exercising for 8 to 10 weeks.
 Recovery time for fat-transfer patients is slightly quicker, with most going back to work within 10 to 14 days, and resuming exercise after 8 weeks.